aerispaha/aerispaha.github.io/_posts/2017-07-22-trends-in-news-headlines-from-rss-feeds.md

 title: Trends in headlines from major media companies
 ---

-In a recent post, I outlined a process that aims to take snapshots of the news media landscape overtime.
-That's led me  and store the time series in a database.
-After a some effort, I've been able to start extracting and analyzing the data with Pandas.
+In a [recent post]({% post_url 2017-07-09-scraping-headlines-with-cronjobs-python-and-mongodb %}), I outlined a process that aims to capture the dynamics of the media landscape by taking a snapshot of news headlines every 15 minutes.
+The database has been quietly growing for about a month now, receiving data scraped from 19 media organizations' RSS feeds while the world goes about its business.
+Even though we only have a sliver of headlines history to work with (about 30 days), we're ready for some analysis.

 Let's start by taking a look at an example document in the MongoDB database representing a snapshot of USA Today's RSS feed on June 12, 2017: